Dwanx-9/Squid-quest-all/README.md

 npm install --global @subsquid/cli@latest
 ```
 <details>
-<summary>>upload .Key</summary>
+<summary>Creat Keys</summary>
+   go to `doubleProc.key` >>> add folder name `keys`
-Press "Get Key" button in the quest card to obtain the `doubleProc.key` key file.
-Save it to the `./query-gateway/keys` subfolder of the squid folder.
+Press "Get Key" button in the quest card to obtain the `doubleProc.key` key file
+   in Subsquid quest.
+Upload to`./query-gateway/keys` subfolder of the squid folder.
 The file will be used by the query gateway container.
 </details>

 ### Running !!!